ThePoolGuyRAFL/ThePoolGuyRAFL/README.md

-- 👋 Hi, I’m @ThePoolGuyRAFL
+- 👋 Hi, I’m Mark - HUG Pool
 - 👀 I’m interested in Cardano stake pools and I run my own pool called HUG
 - 🌱 I’m currently learning about blockchain technology, specifically Cardano, and building and running a successful stake pool
 - 💞️ I’m looking to collaborate with small Cardano stake pool operators
-- 📫 You can reach me on twitter @
+- 📫 You can reach me on twitter @HUG_Pool

 <!---
 ThePoolGuyRAFL/ThePoolGuyRAFL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.